 Our projects are artistic, mechanical, monochromatic, brightly colored, industrial, and visual.
 Simply put – they are as unique as our clients.
-Knowing we are only as good as our last commission keeps us eager to find our next challenge.
+The projects that allow us to bring your creation to life, is what we thrive on!

 Elegance in Brass and oyster.
 These chandeliers conceal their wiring so only the crisp lines, clean tubes, and smooth terminals support the frosted white shades.
 Everything that looks brass is brass.
 Steel and aluminum were cut and welded then powder coated oyster.
 This fixture is located at State of Grace Restaurant in Houston, TX.